nlmixrdevelopment/RxODE/README.md

   algorithm)

 - [dMod](https://cran.r-project.org/package=dMod), which uses a unique
   syntax to create "reactions".
-These reactions are not low-level ODE equations, but create them and then created c code for a compiled deSolve model.
+These reactions create the underlying ODEs and then created c code for a compiled deSolve model.

   In contrast `RxODE` defines ODE systems at a lower level.  `RxODE`'s parsing of the mini-language comes from C, whereas `dMod`'s parsing